 “My mum always talks about this sweet, eccentric girl that she meets on the bus that is full of life, who has so much positivity and love to share with the people.
 She talks about how you always greet her Good Morning with a massive smile on your face and ask how she is and how her day was.
 She always looks forward to seeing and talking to you.”

 “When my mum first told me you were a Muslim I was a little taken back because my mum is a devoted Catholic Christian who isn’t very fond of Muslims, so it was strange when I heard her say nice things about you.
 You changed her views and opinions towards Muslim and I know that is not something easy to do especially when the person is stubborn, but I do not know how you did it, but you did.
 I now understand why my mum adores you.
-I have observed you for the past week and I have noticed how friendly and approachable you are.
+I have observed you for the over the past couple of days and I have noticed how friendly and approachable you are.
 Most people on the bus know you by name and vise versa.
 It amazes me how you interact with people not many people talk to one another these days especially to strangers, but there something different about you.”

 We came to my stop so I stood up as I stood up she stood up too and gave me a hug and said, “Thank You for changing our views about Islam and Muslims.”

 Truth be told I should be the one thanking her she has restored my faith in humanity.
 Maybe humanity does still exist, maybe there is still hope for us after all.
 Needless to say we need more people like this in the world.